codenart/codenart.github.io/_posts/7-sample/2017-09-03-sample-1-simple-navbar.md

 - And some properties used for Styling Text

-In this tutorial, we will make use of these tools to create a simple navigation bar (no responsive yet).
+In this tutorial, we will make use of these tools to create a simple navigation bar.
 And this is how the navigation bar will look like:

 `Screen shot:`
 ![navigation bar](/images/sample/1/nature.jpg)